-Start by using a garlic press to crush 3 cloves of garlic and put it in a medium sized bowl.
+Start by using a garlic press to crush 3 cloves of garlic and put it in a medium mixing bowl.
 If you don’t have a garlic press, you can dice it up by hand as well.
-Add your brown sugar and Montreal seasoning to the bowl with the garlic and stir it up until it’s well blended.
+Add your brown sugar and seasonings to the bowl with the garlic and stir it up until it’s well blended.

 Open your pork loin and slice it at a slight angle into pieces that are about 1 inch thick.
-The number of pieces you have will depend on the size pork you have, so focus more on making them all fairly even in size so they cook the same.
+The number of pieces you have will depend on the size of pork you have.
+So focus more on making them all fairly even in size so they cook the same.

 - 3/4 cup light brown sugar